MicrosoftDocs/dynamics-365-project-operations/articles/sales/contracts-manage-project-price-lists.md

 To set up an organizational default for the project price lists, follow these steps.

 1. Go to **Settings** \> **General** \> **Parameters**.
 1. On the **Active Parameters** list page, locate the record, and double-click to open it.
-While double–clicking, make sure that you are not clicking on a field value that is a hyperlink.
+While double–clicking, make sure that you aren't clicking on a field value that is a hyperlink.
 1. On the **Parameters** page, select the **Price List** tab.
 The default price list is shown.
 This is a list of standard cost and sales price lists.
 Having a **Sales** price list associated here for every currency that you sell in ensures that the sales price list is the default on any contract that you create for customers that transact in this currency.

 ### Set up a customer-specific project price list